rubydoudou/ECE143-Project/README.md

 # Animated Bubble plots

-The animated bubble plots can be run by changing the path for df and df_rich.
+The animated bubble plots can be run by changing the path for df and df_rich in bubble_and_bar_plots.py.
 Point the df path to World_indicators (Indicators.csv) at https://www.kaggle.com/worldbank/world-development-indicators file and df_rich path to gapminder's GINI index csv data (https://www.gapm.io/ddgini)